mchmarny/dapr-demos/setup/README.md

   * `NODE_TYPE` - VM type used for the nodes in default pool
 * Run `make cluster`

-> Note, this action assumes your default Azure resource group and location are already defined.
+> Note, this assumes your default Azure resource group and location are already defined.
 If not, run

 ```shell
 az account set --subscription <id or name>
 az configure --defaults location=<preferred location> group=<preferred resource group>
 ```

 ## Cleanup